IKoshelev/mobx-command/README.md

 This is an implementation of Command pattern for MobX.
 It takes two functions, `execute` and `canExecute`, both can return a promise that will be used for tracking purposes.

-Test sumarize the api well, here is shor version:
+Tests sumarize the api well, here is short version:

 ```typescript
 class UserDetailsVm {